zeplaz/SIDRN/sym_engine0.01_shirz/source/razerz/animation/readME.md

 must have assimp and opengl installed on your mechine and link in comple.

 #### basez folder
-contans all the files for parsing and libaryz and utilies
+contans all the files for parsing and libaryz and utilies and shaders